stargazer/django-icetea/README.rst

 and thus giving us CRUD operations out of the box, or ``Base handlers``, for which we will need to define the functionality in a more manual way.

+Other than defining the business logic, handlers also act as means of representation.
+For example, ``ModelHandler`` classes, define how the corresponding model will be represented within that handler, but also in cases that it is nested in the responses of other handlers.

 foo/handlers.py
 ^^^^^^^^^^^^^^^^^^
 Here we define our API handler, which is the implementer of the business